NativeScript/workshop/docs/chapters/chapter5.md

 #### Step 2 - Update FixtureComponent and add @Input for fixture

-Move the `GridLayout` from `competition-fixtures.component.html` and it's content into `fixture.component.html`.
+Move the `GridLayout` from `competition-fixtures.component.html` and its content into `fixture.component.html`.

-Then add `fixture` input attribute to `FixtureComponent`
+Then add `fixture` input attribute to `FixtureComponent`:

 <div class="solution-start"></div>